BIGJRA/BIGJRA.github.io/reborn.md

 You can encounter the same Pokemon on the various maps but at different rates.
 Thankfully, with the Magnetic Lure, you will be able to get whatever you don't already have easily.

 First, I'll start by covering all the items that you can get only once and are available on all the maps.
 These are all generally worth getting and I'll point you roughly towards them.
 This is also a good time to get acquainted with the layout of the desert!
 For the sake of grabbing all these items, I will generally travel along the outside of the desert starting in the upper left corner, going counter clockwise along the outside of the desert, and finally grabbing whatever is in the center of the desert.
+Note that the large opening in a sand dune is Sugiline Cave, for the purposes of navigation.
+We'll explore there later.

 Note that Taka often has something to say when you find these if he is with you.

+**On all maps (only obtainable once)**

 - In the top left corner up on a hill, you can get hidden 3 *Exp.
 Candy XL*.
 - As you climb down the top left hill, go slightly right as you head down.
 You'll see a *Stone Plate* on top of a hill.